Utkarsh-Deshmukh/Single-Image-Dehazing-Python/README.md

   - This project is licensed under the BSD 2 License - see the LICENSE.md file for details

 # Acknowledgements

+  - The author would like to thank "Gaofeng MENG" and his implementation of his algorithm: https://github.com/gfmeng/imagedehaze

   - The author would like to thank Gaofeng MENG, Ying WANG, Jiangyong DUAN, Shiming XIANG, Chunhong PAN for their paper "Efficient Image Dehazing with Boundary Constraint and Contextual Regularization"

   - The author would like to thank Alexandre Boucaud.
 The function psf2otf was obtained from his repository. (https://github.com/aboucaud/pypher/blob/master/pypher/pypher.py)